Do Not Abandon Feeling

 ज्ञानदेव ध्यानीं रामकृष्ण मनीं | वैकुंठभुवनीं घर केलें || ४ ||

-In Dnyandev's meditation, Ram Krishna in mind - a home has been made in the realm of Vaikuntha.
+In Dnyandev's meditation, with Ram Krishna in mind, a home has been made in the realm of Vaikuntha.

 Dnyaneshwar closes Abhanga 24 with the quietest revolution.
 After the urgency of verse 2 and the upheaval of verse 3, everything settles.
 Ramakrishna manin.
 Ram Krishna in the mind.
 Vaikunthabhuvanin ghara kelen.
 A home has been made in Vaikuntha.
 Not visited.
 Not glimpsed.
 A home.
 The word he uses is ghara: the house where you eat and sleep and argue and love.
 And he applies it to the abode of God.
-Vaikuntha, the realm of no anxiety, is not a distant heaven to be reached after death.
-It is the present condition of a mind saturated with the Name.
+Vaikuntha, the realm of no anxiety, is the present condition of a mind saturated with the Name, not a distant heaven to be reached after death.

 Key Concepts